-Point Pleasant, West Virginia: Chief Cornstalk's Vengeful BonesIndian tribal leader murdered by American soldiers in November 1777.
+Point Pleasant, West Virginia: Chief Cornstalk's Vengeful BonesIndian tribal leader murdered by American soldiers on November 10, 1777.
 His statue stands near a four-ton obelisk entombing his bones.
 Is it protecting them from us, or us from them?

 Point Pleasant Battlefield State Park